The Sarton Awards and the Gilda Prize

 - Contemporary Fiction (novels set entirely or primarily in the 21st century);

-- Historical Fiction (includes novels set in the 20th century—#7 below);
+- Historical Fiction (includes novels set in the 20th century—#8 below);

 - Nonfiction: Biography, edited diaries, studies of women’s literature.

-The Middle Grades category is new in 2022.
-We welcome indie-published novels that include diverse characters and address contemporary issues that may have once been considered almost exclusively the province of books for young adults: sexual awakening, sexual identity, mental illness, suicide, eating disorders, addictions.
-With book banning currently spreading like a plague across the country, it seems important to recognize middle grade fiction that tackles these difficult subjects—and does it well.
-(While we enjoy graphic novels, they are not included in this category.)
+*We welcome indie-published novels that include diverse characters and address contemporary issues that may have once been considered almost exclusively the province of books for young adults: sexual awakening, gender identity, mental illness, suicide, eating disorders, addictions.
+With book banning currently spreading like a plague across the country, it seems important to recognize young adult fiction that tackles these difficult subjects—and does it well.

-Both competitions are open to women authors whose work is published in the United States and Canada.
-The awards are limited to submissions originally written in English and published by author-publishers (self-publishing authors) and independent publishers (that is, not an imprint of a larger press) and university presses with editorial offices headquartered in North America.
+Anyone, including the author, may nominate a book.
+The awards are limited to submissions originally written in English by women authors and published by author-publishers (self-publishing or authors subsidizing publication) and independent publishers (that is, not an imprint of a larger press) and university presses with editorial offices headquartered in North America.
 Entries from/about women and girls of color and LBT+ women and girls are welcome in all categories.
 Debut authors are especially encouraged.
 Professional librarians not affiliated with SCN select the winners from finalists chosen by first round jurors.
-Winners and finalists will be announced in April 2023 via social media, on the Story Circle Network website, and to SCN’s extensive email list.
+Winners and finalists will be announced in April of the following year via social media, on the Story Circle Network website, and to SCN’s extensive email list.

 - Winners receive a cash prize of $100, a commemorative award, gold seals, and a virtual seal for their websites, as well as advertising in SCN’s eletters and website and a year’s membership in SCN.
 Winners are also invited to attend and be honored at Stories from the Heart, SCN’s national conference (virtual or onsite).